awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    When the response shows `"Status": "available"` for the cluster, it's ready to use\.

 1. Create the DB instance for your primary Aurora DB cluster\.
 To do so, use the `[create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)` CLI command\.
 Give the command your Aurora DB cluster's name, and specify the configuration details for the instance\.
 You don't need to pass the `--master-username` and `--master-user-password` parameters in the command, because it gets those from the Aurora DB cluster\.

+   For the `--db-instance-class`, you can use only those from the memory optimized classes, such as `db.r5.large`\.
+We recommend that you use a db\.r5 or higher instance class\.
+For information about these classes, see [DB instance classes](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html#Concepts.DBInstanceClass.Types)\.

    For Linux, macOS, or Unix: